argilla-io/distilabel/docs/sections/pipeline_samples/index.md

 ---
 # Tutorials

-- **Tutorials** provide detailed step-by-step explanations and the code used for end-to-end workflows.
+- **End-to-end tutorials** provide detailed step-by-step explanations and the code used for end-to-end workflows.
 - **Paper implementations** provide reproductions of fundamental papers in the synthetic data domain.
 - **Examples** don't provide explenations but simply show code for different tasks.

-## Tutorials
+## End-to-end tutorials

 <div class="grid cards" markdown>